MicroLua/MicroLua/docs/mlua.md

 that although the error codes look very much like `errno` values, they have nothing to do with `errno` and have different numeric values.

-> [!IMPORTANT]
-> The numeric values of the error codes are **not** part of the API and can
-> change at any time.
-Always compare error codes to the symbols in this module
-> in error handling code.

 - `message(code) -> string`\
   Return a string describing the given error code.